‘Family, Community & You’

-In 2020 members of the Community from the Hillview Estate in Ballinteer will be taking over responsibility for organising, staffing, fund raising all aspects of the Summer Project and Hillview Resource Centre will sign off on this activity after summer 2019 through a written Agreement a community committee.
+In 2020 members of the Community from the Hillview Estate in Ballinteer will be taking over responsibility for organising, staffing, fund raising all aspects of the Summer Project and Hillview Resource Centre will sign off on this activity after summer 2019 through a written Agreement with a community committee.
 This is a long awaited community development initiative which will see the two week project being managed and led by volunteers.

 Hillview Resource Centre promotes education, training & information in an informal way.
 This means that we host events and conduct one to one with groups and individuals.
 We are particularly keen to work with children & young people and have linked in with Ballinteer Community School and have conducted two in depth workshops with TY Students.
 In 2019 we are expanding this work to include 1st, 2nd, 3rd ad 4th years in a series of safety and information sessions e.g. cyber bullying and positive mental health.
 This strand of our work is crucial as an early intervention and prevention organisation.

 Increasing skills in the community is an essential part of community development (capacity building) and we work with partners organisations e.g. other Family Resource Centre’s, ISPCC, Samaritan’s, Tusla Social Work Team, See Change, Spun Out, Belong To, Health Service Executive (HSE), Education & Training Board (ETB) and Crosscare Youth Service.
 We are opening an outreach office for some of our sensitive work; this office will only work with clients from the D16 area but will enable the organisation to participate in more one to one and confidential support.